joshnguyentoronto/project-sharing-app/README.md

 &nbsp;\
 Interesting fact about THE EXHIBIT:
 - It was build within only 8 days.
-- Total amount of hours the SEI student put in are estimated at least 250 hours.
+- Total amount of hours the SEI students put in are estimated at least 250 hours.
-- The entire code base have at least 10,000 line of code as of due date.
+- The entire code base has at least 10,000 lines of code as of due date.

 <br />